aml-org/aml-spec/dialects.md

 ### Defining the root document mapping

-Root documents can encode one type of node, and declare many types of nodesusing the following properties:
+Root documents can encode one type of node, and declare many types of nodes using the following properties:

 | Property | Description |
 | ---      | ---         |